Auditions

 The Hopeful Theatre Project seeks diverse performers, including but not limited to: ethnicity, race, color, country of origin, sex, gender, sexual orientation, body size, marital status, adults of all ages, religion, beliefs, political affiliations, socioeconomic status, experiences, and any form of disability.

-If you have any questions regarding SOMETHING ROTTEN, please email info@thehopefultheatreproject.com.
+If you have any questions regarding Rodgers and Hammerstein's CINDERELLA, please email info@thehopefultheatreproject.com.

 ------------------------------------------------------------------